julzaza/wildwitchherbs/_posts/2026-04-23-pregnancy-protection-old-world-magic.md

 Pregnancy was never treated lightly, and in older folk belief it was rarely understood as a simple matter of the body.

-It was a crossing, a threshold between what had been and what was still trying to arrive.
+It was a crossing, a threshold between **what had been and what was still trying to arrive**.

 A woman carrying a child stood in a strange and powerful place, somewhere between blood and birth, between the living and the not-yet-born, between the old family line and the future pressing quietly toward it.